Dental Implants: Brief Overview

 In accordance with the general rule prescribed by both the Directive and the MDR, implantable devices are higher risk devices under the risk-based classification.
 At the same time, certain implants listed above are exempted from particular requirements.
 Another exclusion is based on the technologies such devices are based on.
 If the implantable device subject to review utilizes well-established technologies, the same as ones used in similar devices already available on the market.
 It is also important to mention that the MDR actually does not provide the definition of the well-established technologies (WET) that creates uncertainty in the interpretation of this term.
 The same is applicable to other common terms used in the regulation, such as “screws” or “connectors”.

 The existing framework also provides additional separation of implantable devices within the same risk groups.
-Such an approach is based on the position that the use of exempted medical devices is associated with the lower risk.
+Such an approach is based on the position that the use of exempted medical devices is associated with a lower risk.
 The document provides the list of criteria a dental implant shall meet in order to be suitable for the exemption rule, namely:

 - It should be determined as an implant in accordance with the exemption list, and